s9w/Ginseng/README.md

 # Ginseng

 Ginseng is a spaced repetition program/app.
-Like Anki, SuperMemo but different.
+Like Anki or SuperMemo but different.
 - 100% in browser client-side Javascript
-- Data stored in JSON format, sync Dropbox
+- Data stored in JSON format, sync over Dropbox
-- Repetition time can be freely chosen.
-Can be the classic spaced repetition way, or a fixed time intervals or anything you like
+- Freedom over review intervals.
+Not strictly bound to "difficulty"
 - No fixed "deck" structure.
 Instead you can create filters that dynamically create reviews
-- native Markdown formatting and LaTeX support
+- native Markdown formatting and LaTeX support for content and templates

 ## Quickstart / Introduction
 What you want to learn/memorize is stored in an *info* which contains several *entries*.
-If you learn Spanish, an info could contain two entries with the english and spanish expressions.
+If you learn Spanish, an info could contain two entries with the English and Spanish expressions.

 You then create a *view* on those infos, where each view can be thought of as a flashcard with a front and back side.
 In this case, the front could show the english word and vici versa.

-More than one view can be created from an info, for example if you want to test the reverse relation also. or any other template based on that info.
+More than one view can be created from an info, for example if you also want to test the reverse relation.
+Or you might want to include a note entry that gets displayed along.

-Views can be bound to a condition or filter so they only get generated when for example the information has a "reverse" tag.
+Views can be bound to a condition or filter so they only get generated when that condition is true.
+A typical example is the condition that the info has a "reverse" tag for generating a reverse template.
+The filter syntax is described below.

 The views are written in markdown code and you can access the info fields with curly braces.
-Example of a view-front:
+Here's an (unncessary cluttered) example of a template front:
 ```
 This is my **front**:
 {front}

+And here's my notes: {notes}
 ```

+Infos have a type which defines the number of entries as well as the templates.

 ## Intervals

-### Selections
+## Selections
 There are no static "decks", but rather you can make a *selection* of views with this syntax:

 - Simple strings match info tags.
 So `tag: math` matches all views whose infos have a `math`tag.